jef/streetmerchant/README.md

 At any point you want the program to stop, use <kbd>Ctrl</kbd> + <kbd>C</kbd>.

 > :point_right: Please visit the [wiki](https://github.com/jef/nvidia-snatcher/wiki) if you need more help with installation.

+#### Docker image (for serverlike systems)

+If you are familiar with docker and want to run nvidia-snatcher inside of a container, thare is a [docker image](https://hub.docker.com/r/tom300z/nvidia-snatcher-docker) available.
+The image automatically downloads and runs the latest nvidia-snatcher.

+Please post all issues regarding the docker image on the [maintainers github](https://github.com/tom300z/nvidia-snatcher-docker).

 ### Developer notes